superadit98/superadit98/README.md

 What can i do?
 - 1).
 Assist in collaboration and partnership efforts by identifying potential partners, and helping to establish and maintain relationships with them.
 - 2).
-Serve as a liaison between the community and the organization by promptly responding to inquiries and addressing concerns on Discord and Telegram channels.
+Serve as a liaison between the community and the project by promptly responding to inquiries and addressing concerns on Discord and Telegram channels.
 - 3).
 Effectively manage and resolve community issues by providing timely and accurate responses to tickets, escalating issues as appropriate, and keeping the community informed on the status of the problem.

 ## Current Projects